5 Best Practices for a Successful Influencer Marketing Holiday Campaign [Updated Sept. 2020]

 The holidays are approaching!
-Yes, Halloween is just barely behind us, but it seems like holiday marketing campaigns start earlier and earlier each year; not without good reason.
+Yes, some of us haven’t even thought about Halloween yet, but it seems like holiday marketing campaigns start earlier and earlier each year; not without good reason.
 Running a holiday campaign that does not get lost in the sea of never ending sales promotions, requires brands to get creative.
 That is why many brands turn to influencers to create content that will reach targeted consumers.

 Brands who are wondering how to plan and execute successful holiday-themed social media campaigns, look no further.
 We’ve compiled five of the best practices marketers should keep in mind when planning influencer campaigns during the most wonderful time of the year.